Walmart, Meal Planner

 Early Designs

-I created a very rough, early wireframe of what the app could look like and we put it in front of a small subset of users.
+I created an early wireframe for the app and put it in front of a small subset of users.

 Scope of Work